mrsilver76/itunes_playlist_exporter/README.md

 These options relate to automatically uploading your playlists to Plex Media Server.
 Plex is free software (with an optional paid for pass) that allows you to manage and view your audio and video content.
 More details can be found at https://www.plex.tv/

+When this script launches it will test connectivity to Plex.
+If this fails then the script will continue to run, but modifications to Plex will be disabled.

 ### TOKEN

 The API token required for this script to be able to access Plex.
 For details on how to find this, see https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/.